 You always want average client tenure to go up, right?
 Wrong.
 As economic clouds gather, asset managers are focusing on how they will keep their clients.
 In this article, we explain how asset management client tenure data works and, based on a composite of case studies, we give you part 1 of 2 of a 5-step framework for managing tenure.

-At Accomplish, we manage the Behavioral Benchmark and, for 18 months, we have been using it to measure, interpret, and predict asset managers’ ability to encourage clients to ‘choose them for another year’, aka tenure, loyalty, or longevity.
+At Accomplish, we manage the Client Behavior Benchmark and, for 18 months, we have been using it to measure, interpret, and predict asset managers’ ability to encourage clients to ‘choose them for another year’, aka tenure, loyalty, or longevity.

 In our opinion, which we explain below, tenure is the ultimate client behavior.
 It features in three out of the five case studies in our current blog series and, indeed, we are encountering significant interest in the topic.